 The main intention of the air quality categories is to present the results of ambient monitoring in a manner that assists in setting goals for air quality management.
-This report compares the results obtained from the ambient air quality monitoring with the air quality categories in Table 2.2.
+Wellington Regional Council has set the goal that "Air quality throughout the Region is always 'acceptable' (i.e. minimal health risk)" as part of its Long Term Council Community Plan.
+The results of ambient air quality monitoring reported in this document are compared with the air quality categories in Table 2.2.